 Each semester we ask you if there are books or other materials you would like to put on reserve for your students, and send you (if applicable) a list of items previously on reserve for each course.
-Please contact Tim Breeden if you have any questions about reserve procedures or policies.
+Please contact Tim Breeden for more information.

 Though the Law Library no longer routinely makes copies of past exams available to students, we encourage faculty members to donate copies to our archives.
 Faculty members who wish to make past exams available to their students should post them to their Canvas course pages.
 Law IT can assist with this process for recent (post-2013) exams.
 Contact Special Collections if you need copies of older exams.